Why The Last of Us Part 2 is getting internet hate

 That surgeon preparing to operate on Ellie?
 That was Abby's dad.
 You find this out during the second half of the game, where you mostly play as Abby.
 Here you'll learn that Abby's motives for hunting down Joel are equally as legitimate as Ellie's for hunting down Abby.

+By the game's end, both Ellie and Abby get the opportunity to kill one another but end up letting the other live.
+This is another key complaint made: Joel died to prompt a revenge story, but in the end Ellie doesn't actually avenge.
+Therefore, Joel's death is pointless.

-Both characters go to extreme lengths for revenge, sacrifice personal relationships in the pursuit of revenge, and have their moral values distorted by the allure of revenge.
-The game makes you scrutinize motivations, characters and redemption in a fashion remarkable for a AAA video game.
+Yet characters go to extreme lengths for revenge, sacrifice personal relationships in the pursuit of revenge, and have their moral values distorted by the allure of revenge.
+The game is about making you scrutinize motivations, characters and redemption in a fashion remarkable for a AAA video game.

 That's why Naughty Dog killed Joel.